Denture Care on the Gold Coast

 Just like your natural teeth, dentures require regular cleaning and care to prevent problems and ensure durability.
-Burleigh Denture Clinic can help all patients on the Gold Coast with maintaining their denture, and providing repairs or relining when needed.
+Burleigh Denture Clinic can help all patients on the Gold Coast with maintaining their dentures, and providing repairs or relining when needed.

 You should treat your dentures just like your natural teeth and brush them daily with a soft bristled brush.
 It’s also recommended that you frequently rinse your denture under running water to prevent debris build up.
 To prevent accidental damage, make sure to place a towel in the sink to provide a cushion for the denture in case you drop it.
 Always soak your denture in water or a denture cleaner to keep it moist when you are not wearing it.

 Even with proper oral hygiene routines, it is still recommended that you replace your denture every 5 to 7 years, and reline them every 2 years.
-If your are experiencing continuous gum bleeding, swelling in the gums and eyes, sore throat, difficulty in swallowing, and sores in the mouth, visit a dentist immediately as they may be signs of serious gum disease and will require immediate treatment.
+If you are experiencing continuous gum bleeding, swelling in the gums and eyes, sore throat, difficulty in swallowing, and sores in the mouth, visit a dentist immediately as they may be signs of serious gum disease and will require immediate treatment.

 Toothpaste is not required for brushing dentures as it can be too abrasive which can cause small scratches.
 Brush you dentures with a soft bristled brush under running water to remove food and plaque build up.